-New construction or substantial-improvement of any residential structures, including manufactured homes, shall have the lowest floor, including basement, elevated to two (2) feet above base flood elevation.
+New construction or substantial-improvement of any residential structures, including manufactured homes, shall have the lowest floor, including basement, elevated to one (1) foot above base flood elevation.
 The elevation of the lowest floor shall be certified by a Missouri licensed land surveyor, engineer, or architect.

-New construction or substantial-improvement of any commercial, industrial, or other non-residential structures, including manufactured homes, shall have the lowest floor, including basement, elevated to two (2) feet above the base flood elevation or, together with attendant utility and sanitary facilities, be floodproofed so that below the base flood elevation the structure is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
+New construction or substantial-improvement of any commercial, industrial, or other non-residential structures, including manufactured homes, shall have the lowest floor, including basement, elevated to one (1) foot above above the base flood elevation or, together with attendant utility and sanitary facilities, be floodproofed so that below the base flood elevation the structure is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
 A Missouri registered professional engineer or architect shall certify that the standards of this subsection are satisfied.
-Such certification shall be provided to the floodplain administrator as set forth in Article 3, Section C (7), (8), (9).
+Such certification shall be provided to the floodplain administrator as set forth in Article 3, Section C (7), (8), and (9).